-The beneficiaries of the Jatropha plantations on former wastelands in the Velchal watershed are mainly landless labourers and marginal farmers.
-There are plans to put an oil expeller unit for oil extraction and a power-generator unit for electricity production in the Velchal village65.
-The electricity generated from this setup is intended to be sold for commercial purposes in the village itself, thus providing an additional income.
-Moreover, this program has also helped to generate other employment opportunities to some of the women groups by starting plant nurseries and supplying quality seedlings78.
-At the same time the former land-use practice, i.e. grazing, has continued as before in the Jatropha plantation, but the risk for further degradation is now gone.
+The beneficiaries of the Jatropha plantations on former wasteland in the Velchal watershed are mainly landless laborers and marginal farmers.
+There are plans to put an oil expeller unit for oil extraction and a power-generator unit for electricity production in the Velchal village.
+14 The intention is to sell the generated electricity to commercial users in the village itself, thus providing additional income.
+Moreover, this program has also helped to generate other employment opportunities for some of the women's groups in starting plant nurseries and supplying quality seedlings.
+11

+The grazing that was practiced before the Jatropha establishment could continue as an integrated land-use activity together with the Jatropha cultivation, and this grazing no longer caused land degradation.
 This means that nobody in the village lost their customary right due to the Jatropha plantations.
 Grazing in Jatropha plantations may raises concerns about the potential intoxication of livestock.
-Toxicity in Jatropha is due to presence of toxalbumin of nomecurcin (toxin protein) which irritates to the gastrointestine mucosa and also hemoagglutinating and cause nausea, vomiting, intense abdominal pain and diarrhea with bloody stool54, however such incidence in study village has not been reported till date.
-An additional benefit to the community is higher groundwater tables, which improves access to water for domestic and agricultural use.
-Achten et al.1 thoroughly discussed the benefits of Jatropha cultivation in wastelands at local scale.
-After oil extraction seed cake, however, could not be used for animal feed due to its toxic content but it could potentially be used as fertilizer that also serves as biopesticides/insecticide and molluscicide simultaneously56.
-Moreover seed cake could be used for biogas production through anaerobic digestion before using it as a soil amendment67.
+Toxicity in Jatropha is due to the presence of toxalbumin of nomecurcin (toxin protein), which irritates the gastrointestine mucosa and also hemoagglutinating and causes nausea, vomiting, intense abdominal pain, and diarrhea with bloody stool.
+84 However, cases of livestock intoxication has not been reported so far.

+An additional benefit for the community is higher ground-water tables, which improves access to water for domestic and agricultural use.
+Achten et al.7 thoroughly discussed the benefits of Jatropha cultivation on wasteland at local scale.
+The seed cake that is obtained as a byproduct from oil extraction cannot be used for animal feeding due to its toxic content.
+But it could potentially be used as fertilizer11 that also serves as biopesticide/insecticide and molluscicide.85 Moreover seed cake could be used for biogas production through anaerobic digestion before using it as a soil amendment.86 estimations of the division between deep percolation and ET.
+Ideally, both soil evaporation and transpiration should be calculated explicitly in ArcSWAT, but this was not possible in the current model version.
+The parameterization of the different land-management scenarios for Velchal was based on analyses from Kothapally, which is located at a nearby watershed in the Osman Sagar catchment area as shown in Fig. 1.49 This may lead to some uncertainty in results and additional validation to support the model parameterization may further improve the confidence of the modeling results.
+Even so, the data quality and overall model performance is judged to be satisfactory for the purposes of this study, and for supporting the conclusions made.

-5.3 Model and data uncertainties
+Model and data uncertainties